SolomonAIEngineering/backend-core-library/temporal-client/docker/temporal/KUBERNETES.md

 To use these manifests, you must first have a Kubernetes cluster setup.
 If you'd just like to try this locally without using a Kubernetes cluster setup in the cloud then tools like `minikube`, `kind` or Docker Desktop's built-in kubernetes setup will all work just fine to create a cluster you can use for exploring Temporal.

-You must have `kubectl` configured and be able to succesfully run commands like `kubectl get pods` to be able to follow the examples in this document.
+You must have `kubectl` configured and be able to successfully run commands like `kubectl get pods` to be able to follow the examples in this document.

 ## How to use